Prag8855/aab/content/guides/german-health-insurance/for-a-visa-application.md

 After you arrive in Germany, you must convert your [[National Visa]] to a [residence permit](/glossary/Aufenthaltstitel) at the *[[Ausländerbehörde]]*.
 Some people can also enter Germany without a visa, and apply directly for a residence permit.

 To apply for a residence permit, you need [public](/glossary/gesetzliche%20Krankenversicherung) or [private](/glossary/private%20Krankenversicherung) health insurance.
 [Expat health insurance](/glossary/Expat%20health%20insurance) is *sometimes* accepted.

+To change or renew an existing residence permit, expat health insurance is rarely accepted.

 The requirements depend on your occupation: